patcadelina/prometheus-wiki/Expression-Language-Operators.md

 # Aggregation Operators

-Prometheus supports the following built-in aggregation operators that can be used to aggregate the elements of a single sample vector, resulting in a new vector of fewer elements with aggregated values:
+Prometheus supports the following built-in aggregation operators that can be used to aggregate the elements of a single instant vector, resulting in a new vector of fewer elements with aggregated values:

 * `sum` (calculate sum over dimensions)
 * `min` (select minimum over dimensions)